Oatmeal walnut cookies are chunky and tasty. They are crispy around the edges and so delicious. These oatmeal cookies are perfect for the holidays.

-Another oatmeal cookie recipe for your oatmeal cookie cravings!
+Another oatmeal cookie recipe for your sweet cravings!
 Have you checked out our oatmeal cookie collection?
 Some our favorites are cranberry oatmeal cookies, chocolate chip oatmeal cookies and maple oatmeal cookies.
-And today I'm going to show you an oldie but goldie recipe, these oatmeal cookies come with a crunchy twist, making it so hard to stop at one cookie!
+Today I'm going to show you an old but updates recipe, these oatmeal cookies come with a crunchy twist, making it so hard to stop at one cookie!

 To make this recipe, I used old fashioned oatmeal as I almost always do when it comes to baked oatmeal cookies.
 Old fashioned oatmeal gives a nice texture to cookies and it makes them pretty chewy.
 Check out this article to learn more about old fashioned oatmeal vs quick oatmeal for baking.

 Start with creaming butter and sugar in a large bowl.
 Add in the egg and mix well until fully combined.
 Add in flour, oatmeal, cinnamon and baking powder.
 Stir using a spatula or a wooden spoon.
 Then add chopped walnuts and stir well.
 Refrigerate the cookie dough for about two hours.

 Preheat the oven to 350ºF.
 Line a baking sheet with parchment paper and scoop out the oatmeal cookie dough onto the baking sheet using a cookie or ice cream scoop.
 Place them two inches apart from each other to give them room to spread.
 Bake in the oven and cool completely on a baking sheet before serving.